dorogoy/zipline-mcp/.kilocode/rules/memory-bank/architecture.md

 ## Component Relationships

-- `index.ts` orchestrates the registration of tools that leverage `httpClient.ts` and `sandboxUtils.ts`.
+- `index.ts` orchestrates the registration of tools that leverage `httpClient.ts`, `sandboxUtils.ts`, and `userFiles.ts`.
 - `httpClient.ts` depends on `sandboxUtils.ts` for downloading external URLs into the sandbox.
+- `userFiles.ts` provides standalone functionality for listing and searching user files on the Zipline server.
 - Tests are structured to mirror the source code, ensuring comprehensive coverage.